 A partial hip replacement removes and replaces the ball of the hip joint.
 It does not replace the socket.
 This surgery is most often done to repair certain types of hip fractures.

 The ceramic or metal ball is attached to a metal stem.
 This is called a hip implant.
 The stem is set down into the core of the thigh bone (femur).
-It is firmly fixed in the femur in one of two ways:
+It is firmly fixed in the femur in one of three ways:

 - Cemented to the bone.

 - Uncemented.
 This kind of stem has a porous coating that the bone grows into.